learnbyexample/py_regular_expressions/py_regex.md

 ## Negating character sets

 Next metacharacter is `^` which has to specified as the first character of the character class.
 It negates the set of characters, so all characters other than those specified will be matched.
-As highlighted earlier, handle negative logic with care, you might end up matching more than you wanted.
+As highlighted earlier, handle negative logic with care, you might end up matching more than what you wanted.

 ```ruby
 # all non-digits